 The practice had an overarching health and safety policy in place, underpinned by several specific policies and risk specific assessments.
 A range of other policies, procedures, protocols and risk assessments were in place to inform and guide staff in the performance of their duties and to manage risks at the practice.
-Policies, procedures and risk assessments were regularly and consistently reviewed.
+Policies, procedures and risk assessments were regularly reviewed.

-We saw evidence of a control of substances hazardous to health risk assessment and associated procedures.
-Staff maintained a file containing details of products used at the practice, for example, chemicals for dental treatment, and retained details to inform staff what action to take in the event of a chemical spillage, accidental swallowing or contact with the skin.
+We saw evidence of a control of substances hazardous to health risk assessment.
+Staff maintained a file containing details of products used at the practice and retained details to inform staff what action to take in the event of a chemical spillage, accidental swallowing or contact with the skin.
 Measures were identified to reduce risks, for example, the use of personal protective equipment for staff and patients and the secure storage of chemicals.

-We saw evidence that the practice had carried out a sharps risk assessment.
-The provider had implemented a range of measures to mitigate the risks associated with the use of sharps, for example, a sharps policy identifying responsibility for the dismantling and disposal of sharps, and a safer sharps system to dispose of used needles.
+We saw that the practice had carried out a sharps risk assessment.
+The provider had implemented a range of measures to mitigate the risks associated with the use of sharps, for example, a sharps policy identifying responsibility for the dismantling and disposal of sharps.
 Sharps bins were suitably located in the clinical areas to allow appropriate disposal.
+The provider had implemented a safer sharps system to dispose of used needles.
 The sharps policy also detailed procedures to follow in the event of a sharps injury.
 These procedures were displayed in the treatment rooms for quick reference.
-Staff were fully familiar with the procedures and able to describe the action they would take should they sustain an injury.
+Staff were familiar with the procedures and could describe the action they would take should they sustain an injury.

 The provider also ensured that clinical staff had received a vaccination to protect them against the Hepatitis B virus, and that the effectiveness of the vaccination was identified.
-Risk assessments were in place for staff who undertook clinical duties in whom the vaccination was ineffective.
 People who are likely to come into contact with blood products and are at increased risk of injuries from sharp instruments should receive these vaccinations to minimise the risks of acquiring blood borne infections.

-We saw that a fire risk assessment had been carried out: however this did not reflect the specific situation in the practice.
-The provider carried out a risk assessment after the inspection and forwarded it to us and we saw the assessment would be reviewed every six months.
-The provider had arrangements in place to manage and mitigate the risks associated with fire, for example, one of the staff undertook a lead role for fire safety, safety signage was displayed, fire-fighting equipment was available and fire drills were carried out regularly.
-Staff were fully familiar with the evacuation procedures in the event of a fire.
+We saw that a fire risk assessment had been carried out.
+The provider had implemented measures to manage and mitigate the risks associated with fire, for example, safety signage was displayed and fire-fighting equipment was available.
+We did not see evidence of training in fire safety for staff however staff were aware of the procedure to follow in the event of a fire.